 If you check the website in an incognito browser window, you’ll quickly find that there are some features that you can access freely and some that are either blocked or require you to log in.
 Here is what you can find without a login (Instagram keeps changing the rules, so some of this might have changed):

 You can search for profiles, hashtags, and places, and Instagram will return the top 100 posts.

 There is even a nice internal API endpoint that can be used to get the results in JSON format:

-context query parameter serves as the filter and it can contain a place, user or a hashtag.
+context query parameter serves as the filter and it can contain a location, user or a hashtag.
 The only limitation is that the endpoint returns just 100 results.
 If you need more, you need to enter a more detailed filter.

-2) Posts from Profiles/Hashtags/Places
+2) Posts from Profiles/Hashtags/Locations

-When you open any public Instagram page that contains posts (e.g. profile, hashtag or place), Instagram will return an HTML page with the first few posts preloaded (probably using React server-side rendering).
+When you open any public Instagram page that contains posts (e.g. profile, hashtag or location), Instagram will return an HTML page with the first few posts preloaded (probably using React server-side rendering).
 Then, when you scroll down the page, Instagram will continue loading more posts using an XHR request to an Instagram’s GraphQL endpoint.
 The endpoint is protected with a token, so it’s not really possible to access it directly and we need to infinitely scroll the page.
-However, we can automate the infinite scrolling nicely using headless Chrome with Puppeteer.
+However, we can automate infinite scrolling nicely using headless Chrome with Puppeteer.